actualbudget/docs/docs/Installing/DockerWithNginx.md

 Here's how these folders will be used:
 * `.certs` will store the self-signed private key and public certificate for the NGINX Reverse Proxy.
 * `reverse-proxy` will contain the `Dockerfile` and `nginx.conf` files used to pull the latest NGINX image and customize NGINX to run as a Reverse Proxy.
 * `data` contains the server-side storage location for your synced Actual Budgets.
 This folder can be manually backed up.
-It persists outside of Docker containers (i.e. it won't be deleted when you stop or remove your containers).
+It persists outside of the Docker container (i.e. it won't be deleted when you stop or remove the container).

 ### Create Files

-Next, let's create the four files needed to configure Docker Compose, NGINX, and prepare for self-sign certificate generation.
+Let's create the four files needed to configure Docker Compose, NGINX, and prepare for self-sign certificate generation.

 * `openssl.conf` assists with OpenSSL self-signed certificate generation
 * `Dockerfile` and `nginx.conf` configure NGINX to run as a Reverse Proxy